-It is recommended that:
+Executive is recommended to:

-- Neighbourhoods and Environment Scrutiny Committee comment on the content of this report, the progress since autumn 2018, the Draft Zero Carbon Framework 2020-2038 (Appendix 1) and the draft action plan (Appendix 2) which includes the Council's draft action plan. - Executive is asked to: - Endorse the draft Manchester Zero Carbon Framework as the city's overarching approach to meeting its science-based climate change targets over the period 2020-38, as part of the wider Our Manchester policy framework; - Commit to work with partners to develop the final Framework and Action Plan for 2020-22 by March 2020, at the latest; - Commit to implement the Council's actions for 2019/20, as set out in Appendix 2; - Commit to produce a detailed action plan for the Council's climate change work during 2020-22, in terms of both direct, organisational emissions; and the influencing and enabling role that the Council can play through its planning, procurement, regulatory and other powers.
+- Endorse the draft Manchester Zero Carbon Framework as the city's overarching approach to meeting its science-based climate change targets over the period 2020-38, as part of the wider Our Manchester policy framework; - 2.
+Commit to work with partners to develop the final Framework and Action Plan for 2020-22 by March 2020, at the latest; - 3.
+Commit to implement the Council's actions for 2019/20, set out in Appendix 2; - 4.
+Commit to produce a detailed action plan for the Council's climate change work during 2020-22, in terms of both direct, organisational emissions; and the influencing and enabling role that the Council can play through its planning, procurement, regulatory and other powers.

-Commit to work with partners to secure the resources the city requires to commence full implementation of the Framework 2020-38 and Action Plan 2020-22, from April 2020.
+5. Commit to work with partners to secure the resources the city requires to commence full implementation of the Framework 2020-38 and Action Plan 2020-22, from April 2020.